 On the outside, it’s pretty much standard fare for any high end 5th wheel.
 Massive pass-thru storage under the bedroom, large front storage compartment, dual 30lb LP tanks, roof ladder, full water management area including filtration, fresh water tank fill, and black tank backwash, cable and satellite input areas, and the control panel for the auto leveling system.

 As for accessorizing the outside, I have a bumper mounted Webber BabyQ that I use for all my outdoor grilling.
 I also just recently added a 16′ collapsable flag pole that is mounted to the rear ladder, and is complete with a solar light for night time flag illumination.
-I’m currently only flying the US flag, but have already ordered an Air Force flag that I can fly underneath.
-I’ll update the picture when that arrives.
+I’m flying both the US flag, and Air Force flag.
+Gotta show my pride!